RIAPS/riaps-apps/apps-ncsu/README.md

 # RIAPS Applications Developed by North Carolina State University

 This is a collection of applications used for microgrid control.
-The six major applications are:
+The seven major applications are:

 1. ac-microgrid-resync: This application is for microgrid resynchronization.
 It uses the RIAPS platform as a simple communication tool for receving and forwarding C37.118 messages from SEL relay and to Opal-RT simulator.
 No control algortihm is implemented on the RIAPS platform.
 All the control algorithms, including power electronics inverter control and microgrid secondary/resynchronziation control, are implemented in Opal-RT simulator.
 This application was demonstrated at the 2017 ARPA-E Energy Innovation Summit.